libp2p/js-libp2p-interfaces/src/pubsub/README.md

 The `interface-pubsub` contains the base implementation for a libp2p pubsub router implementation.
 This interface should be used to implement a pubsub router compatible with libp2p.
 It includes a test suite that pubsub routers should run, in order to ensure compatibility with libp2p.

-## Implementations using this base protocol
+## Implementations using this interface

 You can use the following implementations as examples for building your own pubsub router.